Home

 Sign Up

-CAPPED BUST FIVE DOLLARS OR HALF EAGLE (1807-1834)
+CAPPED BUST HALF EAGLES (1807-1834)

 Capped Bust Half Eagle

-Reich’s CAPPED BUST FIVE DOLLARS OR CAPPED BUST HALF EAGLE (1807-1834): John Reich designed the Capped Bust Half Eagle of 1807 to 1834.
+Reich’s CAPPED BUST FIVE DOLLARS OR CAPPED BUST HALF EAGLES (1807-1834): John Reich designed the Capped Bust Half Eagle of 1807 to 1834.
 Although the 1818 to 1829 were done by Robert Scott, he copied Reich’s earlier design, and the 1829 to 1834 designs were modified by William Kneass.

 The obverse shows Liberty in profile facing left wearing a LIBERTY inscribed cap that was intended to represent a Phrygian cap.
 The Capped Bust Half Eagle, John Reich’s design, has seven stars to the left of Liberty and six to the right with the date below.
 Scott’s copies of the Capped Bust Half Eagle were not nearly as artistic as Reich’s.
 On his design, all thirteen stars encircle Liberty’s head with the date below.
 Liberty’s features are coarse and thick.
 His eagle on the Capped Bust Half Eagle is more defiant with its opened mouth and aggressively curved neck.
 The inscription UNITED STATES OF AMERICA is in an arc around the eagle, interrupted by the wing tips.
 On a banner over the eagle’s head between its wings is the motto E PLURIBUS UNUM.
 The denomination written as 5 D is below.
 Dentils are seen at the periphery of both sides of the Capped Bust Half Eagle coin.